This blog may contain affiliate links. Read our disclosure policy for more info.

 The Back of the Lake is where you will find most of the climbing trails, and all abilities are catered to on the purple and orange walls of the rock crag there.
 To reach the Back of the Lake, it’s a 30-minute walk around the back of Lake Louise, across from the Fairmont Chateau Lake Louise.

 Exquisite Corpse is one of the most popular climbing routes at the Back of the Lake.
-It is a 58-foot climb, and is rated as moderate it also offers excellent protection which is why it tends to be popular.
-Public Enemy is another popular climb, and although it’s higher at 80 feet, it’s considered a slightly easier climb and is a good climb starter climb in Lake Louise.
+It is an 18-meter (58 feet) climb and is rated as moderate it also offers excellent protection which is why it tends to be popular.
+Public Enemy is another popular climb, and although it’s higher at 24 meters (80 feet), it’s considered a slightly easier climb and is a good climb starter climb in Lake Louise.

 Some other awesome climbing routes here include Turtle Mountain, Wicked Gravity, and Mardi Gras.
 A full list of the climbs available from Lake Louise can be found here.

 You can book a guided half-day rock climbing adventure in Lake Louise, prices start from $104 CAD per person.
-Otherwise, rent some rock climbing gear from Wilson Mountain Sports at 101 Lake Louise Drive or Chateau Mountain Sports at 111 Lake Louise Drive and do it yourself, if you’re confident enough on your own. .
+Otherwise, rent some rock climbing gear from Wilson Mountain Sports at 101 Lake Louise Drive and do it yourself, if you’re confident enough on your own.

 17. Walk to Consolation Lakes

-It’s a 2.9-kilometer (1.8-mile) one-way trail that helps you escape the crowds of Moraine Lake.
+It’s a 2.9-kilometer (1.8 miles) one-way trail that helps you escape the crowds of Moraine Lake.
 It takes you out to two stunning alpine lakes with the most epic mountain backdrops.
 The Consolation Lakes Trail is relatively flat and a pretty easy hike.

 After the first lake, there is a bit of a scramble over some rocks to get to the second.
 If you’re not comfortable climbing the boulders, you can just visit the first lake.
 In my opinion, the first lake is more beautiful anyway.
 All up, it only takes just over two hours to hike the trail there and back.